Q: and A:

 Q: Does YBP rent bikes?

 A: No!
-We’ve experimented with rentals in the past, but have found it to be more trouble than it’s worth.
+We’ve experimented with rentals in the past and may try again sometime, but at the moment we don’t rent bikes.
 If you’re visiting Austin for more than a few days, you may find that some of our sale bikes provide an affordable alternative to renting.

 Q: I’m looking for a particular frame/part/accessory.
 Do you have it in stock?

 A: We don’t know!
 Almost all of our inventory at YBP is donated, and parts come and go too quickly to keep a detailed list on hand.
-The good news is that we usually have plenty of bikes and LOTS of parts.
-Newer, fancier, and higher-end products usually won’t be found here, but if you’re looking for simpler, older, utilitarian stuff, come take a look around—we’ve probably got what you need.
+The good news is that we always have plenty of bikes and LOTS of parts.
+Think of it like a thrift store–you might have to do some digging, but there’s lots of affordable treasures to be found.

 Q: Does Yellow Bike have any new parts?